 Googled yourself lately?

-Googled yourself lately?
-You may laugh at that, but you know that as a business owner or key executive – it’s imperative to know how you’re showing up to the world.
+You may laugh at that, but you know that as a business owner or key executive – it’s imperative to understand how you’re showing up to the world.
 Your virtual appearance is just as important as the impression you make when walking into the office or meeting with a client.

 Your Reputation Matters